ChunZhou1/backup/README.md

-# Use react+google map api + google time zone api development
+# Use react+google map api + google time zone api for development

 # How to run?

 The **index.html** is contained in the **"dist"** directory and can be run directly.

-Location service needs to be turned on when running.

 "npm install" before compiling, then run "npm run build"